zou-group/zou-group.github.io/_posts/articles/2017-09-29-removing-noise-from-signal.md

 If you were to take the Fourier Transform of the audio signal and only look at the frequencies with the largest values, then you might instead pick out the frequencies corresponding to the jet engine instead of the frequencies corresponding to human speech because the former can in fact be louder than the latter.
 In this case, it's probably more appropriate to think of the noise as a _confounding signal_ but nevertheless, fundamentally, it represents unwanted signal.

 To combat this problem (and make things like noise-canceling headphones possible), electrical engineers have developed _adaptive noise cancellation_, a strategy that uses two signals: the _primary_ signal, which is just the corrupted signal, and a _background_ signal that only contains the noise.
-The reference is essentially subtracted from the primary to estimate the original signal.
+The background is essentially subtracted from the primary signal to estimate the uncorrupted signal.

 The same kind of approach can be used to clean dirty datasets that contain significant background trends that are not of interest to the researcher.
 Imagine, for example, that we have gene-expression measurements from cancer patients of different ethnicities and sexes.
 If we directly apply SVD (or PCA) to this data, the top components or bases will correspond to the demographic variations of the individuals instead of the subtypes of cancer because the genetic variations due to the former are likely to be larger than that of the latter.
 But if we have a background dataset consisting of healthy patients that also contain the variation associated with demographic differences, but not the variation corresponding to subtypes of cancer, we can search for top components in our primary dataset that our absent from the background.